A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Discussion and research perspectives

 Moreover, our hybrid modelling framework for the spatial dynamics of tumour cells and cytotoxic T cells, along with the formal derivation of the corresponding continuum model, can be developed further in several ways.
 For instance, a key factor of the immune response is that T cells express a unique repertoire of T cell receptors (TCRs)~\citep{coulie2014tumour}, and are capable of detecting and eliminating tumour cells by recognising specific cancer-associated antigens.
 The model presented here does not include this aspect, but it could easily be extended to do so by introducing, for instance, a variable representing the antigens expressed by tumour cells and the TCR expressed by T cells.
 This would make it possible to take explicitly into account the effects of both spatial and antigen-specific interactions between tumour cells and T cells, as similarly done in~\citep{kather2017silico, leschiera2022mathematical, macfarlane2018modelling, macfarlane2019stochastic}, and then study the effects of antigen presentation or intra-tumour heterogeneity on immune surveillance.

-We investigated the effects of immunotherapeutic protocols only when they are delivered at the initial time of simulations and treatment effect is constant in time.
-However, considering different delivery times and different dosages might change treatment efficacy.
-Therefore, it would also be interesting to vary the time at which immunotherapy is administered.
-By using optimal control methods for the continuum model, we could investigate the best delivery schedule of therapeutic agents that make it possible to minimise the number of tumour cells at the end of the treatment and achieve the best therapeutic outcomes~\citep{jarrett2020optimal}.
+Only a simplified representation of the action of different types of immunotherapy was considered in this work, but it would be important to carry out a more detailed study of the impact of T-cell infiltration on the dynamics of tumour cells under different immunotherapeutic protocols.
+In particular, by using optimal control methods for the continuum model, we could investigate the best delivery schedule of therapeutic agents (\textit{i.e.} the best delivery times and dosages) that make it possible to minimise the number of tumour cells at the end of the treatment and achieve the best therapeutic outcomes~\citep{jarrett2020optimal}.
 These are all lines of research that we will be pursuing in the near future.